MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/upgrade-from-msi-version.md

 </Configuration>
 ```

-## Additional information about using RemoveMSI

-The following are some additional details about using the RemoveMSI element in your configuration.xml file.
-- You can also use these settings if you’re installing any of the following:
-   - The subscription version of the Project desktop app that comes with Project Plan 3 or Project Plan 5.
-   - The subscription version of the Visio desktop app that comes with Visio Plan 2.
-   - Microsoft 365 Apps for business (previously named Office 365 Business), which is the version of Office that comes with some Microsoft 365 business plans, such as Microsoft 365 Business Premium.
-   - A volume licensed version of Office 2019, such as Office Professional Plus 2019.
+## Other products that can be removed

-- Installations of the following products will also be removed unless you use IgnoreProduct:
+Installations of the following products will also be removed unless you use IgnoreProduct:

 - SharePoint Designer.
 The product ID is SharePointDesigner.
 - InfoPath.
 The product ID is either InfoPath (for volume licensed versions) or InfoPathR (for retail versions).
 - Lync 2013 or later.
-Lync 2010 can't be removed by using the RemoveMSI element.
+Note that Lync 2010 can't be removed by using the RemoveMSI element.
 - Office products that were installed separately and not as part of an Office suite.
 For example, a standalone installation of Access.
 - Access 2010 Runtime or later.
 The product ID is AccessRT.
+- Access Database Engine 2010 Redistributable or later.
+The product ID is AceRedist.

+> [!NOTE]
-- Access Database Engine 2010 Redistributable or later can’t be removed by using the RemoveMSI element.
-This is because Access Database Engine is most commonly included as part of other applications which are interacting with Access data sources, and uninstalling Access Database Engine could impact functionality of these applications.
+> Access Database Engine is most commonly included as part of other applications which are interacting with Access data sources, and uninstalling Access Database Engine could impact functionality of these applications.
 Before removing Access Database Engine, ensure that any applications which require this component are removed or no longer needed.

+## Additional information about using RemoveMSI

+The following are some additional details about using the RemoveMSI element in your configuration.xml file.
+- You can also use these settings if you’re installing any of the following products:
+   - The subscription version of the Project desktop app that comes with Project Plan 3 or Project Plan 5.
+   - The subscription version of the Visio desktop app that comes with Visio Plan 2.
+   - Microsoft 365 Apps for business (previously named Office 365 Business), which is the version of Office that comes with some Microsoft 365 business plans, such as Microsoft 365 Business Premium.
+   - A volume licensed version of Office 2019, such as Office Professional Plus 2019.
 - User settings, preferences, and documents are retained, even if you’re uninstalling all Office products.
 - Some previous versions of Office, Visio, and Project must be uninstalled before installing Microsoft 365 Apps.
 For example, Office Professional Plus 2016.
 If they aren’t uninstalled beforehand, the installation of Microsoft 365 Apps will fail.
 For more information, see [Supported scenarios for installing different versions of Office, Visio, and Project on the same computer](install-different-office-visio-and-project-versions-on-the-same-computer.md).
 - A reboot is required to finish uninstalling the Windows Installer (MSI) versions of Office, but the reboot isn’t enforced.
 You can reboot after the Microsoft 365 Apps installation is finished.
-- RemoveMSI doesn’t uninstall prior versions of Office, including Visio and Project, that use Click-to-Run as the installation technology.
-You can uninstall those versions of Office through Control Panel or by running the Office Deployment Tool and using the [Remove element](office-deployment-tool-configuration-options.md#remove-element) in your configuration.xml file.
 - If you're using RemoveMSI on a Windows 7 SP1 computer, pinned shortcuts that the user created might sometimes remain even though the previous version of Office and all of its other shortcuts have been removed.
 To remove the pinned shortcut, simply click on it and you'll be prompted to remove it.
-Or, log in as the user who created the pinned shortcut, and then run the Office Deployment Tool to upgrade to Microsoft 365 Apps.
+Or, sign in as the user who created the pinned shortcut, and then run the Office Deployment Tool to upgrade to Microsoft 365 Apps.

-## Related topics
+## Related articles
 - [Overview of the Office Deployment Tool](overview-office-deployment-tool.md)
 - [Configuration options for the Office Deployment Tool](office-deployment-tool-configuration-options.md)